kunhwiko/concepts/systems/networks-part-1.md

 ##### Encapsulation
 ```
-Step 1) When sending over messages, headers are 'encapsulated' starting from highest to lowest layer.
+Step 1) When sending over messages, headers are "encapsulated" starting from highest to lowest layer.
-Step 2) For each layer, the lower layer "wraps" the message coming from higher levels to create protocol stacks.
+Step 2) For each layer, the lower layer wraps the message coming from higher levels to create protocol stacks.
         Lower layers do not have to actually care about what these higher level layers do.
 Step 3) After sending over a message, switches and routers will decapsulate the message from lowest to highest layer.
         As an example, a router at this time will identify from the layer 2 header that the message was intended for itself.